139bercy/pypel/README.md

 For a `--config-file` example, see `pypel/conf_template.json`.
 Only json config files are currently supported.

+For options, detailed usage and/or functionalities please refer to the documentation

 ## Tests
 Move to the project's root directory `pypel` then run `make`.
 This generates html reports for easier reading, located